1It came to pass after these things, that someone said to Joseph, “Behold, your father is sick.” He took with him his two sons, Manasseh and Ephraim.

 11Israel said to Joseph, “I didn’t think I would see your face; and behold, God has let me see your seed also.”

-12Joseph brought them out from between his knees, and he bowed himself with his face to the earth.
+12Joseph brought them out from between his knees, and he bowed down with his face to the ground.

 13Joseph took them both, Ephraim in his right hand toward Israel’s left hand, and Manasseh in his left hand toward Israel’s right hand, and brought them near to him.